Frequently Asked Questions About NCCIH Initiation Visits

 All study staff responsible for the implementation of the study will attend the initiation visit.
 This typically includes the PI, co-investigator(s), study coordinator, research nurses, and/or other study staff who will interact with participants, as well as data management staff.
 If the study randomization scheme is of particular interest, the study statistician may be asked to attend while that topic is discussed.
 If a study agent is involved, the pharmacist may be asked to attend.
 Questions about staff attendance for individual studies can be discussed with the monitor as part of visit planning.

-- Most recent version of protocol
+- Most recent protocol version

 In addition to reviewing the documents listed above, the monitor will review the correspondence from NCCIH indicating approval of the protocol, as well as any correspondence between the PI and the IRB.